-CJS 202 Introduction to Evidence-Based Practices
+CJS 202 Core Concepts: Evidence-Based Practices in Corrections 1

 This course will introduce students to the history, practice and theory of Evidence-based Practice in the field of corrections/criminal justice.
 Students will explore the principles of effective intervention through highly interactive activities and discussion.
 Students will discuss and identify personal goals to enhance professional effectiveness.